 We will be using our homemade wooden pastelle press to make the job easier.

-Spoon about 2 tbsp meat filling to the centre of the dough.
+Alternatively you can use your hands to flatten the dough.
+Spoon about 2 tablespoons of meat filling to the centre of the dough.

 Variation on filling: